Decoding Cybis and Cordey Design and Mold Numbers

-The two Boleslaw Cybis porcelain lines (Cordey and Cybis) both utilized a number system for their production but approached them in rather different ways.
+The two Boleslaw Cybis porcelain lines (Cordey and Cybis) both utilized a number system for their production but approached them in different ways.
 A working knowledge of both can be helpful when trying to identify the 1950s output of the Cybis branded items in particular.

 The Cordey Numbering System